r-grandorder/tri-hermes/en/pages/Lostbelt/ooku.md

 Me?
 Why, I'm just an ordinary Servant.
 No more than a nameless nun of such insignificance as to be beneath your attention.

 **Sessyoin Kiara:**
-I am fortunate to be here now thanks to the contract{(M) Lord /(F) Lady} Fujimaru so kindly struck with me...
+I am fortunate to be here now thanks to the contract[♂ Lord /♀ Lady] Fujimaru so kindly struck with me...

 **Sessyoin Kiara:**
 ...but that could expire at any time,and I would vanish like so much stardust.